EliteLoser/RemoveOldFiles/README.md

 Removes files that are older than the specified number of milliseconds, seconds, minutes, hours, days, weeks or months - or a combination of any of these.
-They are cumulatively combined.
+They are added together.

 Optional file name filtering with a regular expression, otherwise all files are targeted.